Make It Move And Display Speed

 Build and Program

-Start building and programming your solution!
+Now you are ready to start building and programming your solution!

-As you work on your solution, make sure students keep track of:
+As you work on your solution:

 - Describe one part of your design that worked especially well.